 An index is a measurement of the financial performance of a defined group of assets.
-For example, the S&P 500 is a measurement of the performance of 500 of the largest stocks in the US.
+For example, the S&P 500 is a measurement of the performance of large-cap US equities.

 An index is displayed as an ‘index level’, a number that shows how the index has performed over time.
 Unlike actual assets, e.g. stocks, an index doesn’t have its own price in dollars.

 An index fund is an investment vehicle that tracks an index.
 It enables investors to get returns that track the index, by investing in the fund.

 Index funds exist for many asset classes, including some of the most well-known indexes like the S&P 500 and the Russell 2000.

 At this stage, you must be a US resident, accredited investor to invest in Coinbase Index Fund.

 Coinbase Index Fund invests in digital assets in proportion to their weighting in Coinbase Index.

 Each time that an investor invests in the fund, the fund deploys the investor’s capital by buying assets in proportion to their weighting in the index.
 When an investor wants to leave the fund, the fund can sell assets in proportion to their market weighting in the index at that time, and return the proceeds to the investor.
 Subscriptions and redemptions occur monthly, with a 30 day notice required for redemptions.

 Please refer to these important notices regarding Coinbase Index Fund.